arsenetar/dupeguru/README.rst

 dupeGuru Dependencies
 =====================

-Before being able to build dupeGuru, a few dependencies have to be installed:
+Before being able to build dupeGuru, a few dependencies have to be installed.
+If you use pip, you will not have to install them all manually (see "The easy way!" below):

 General dependencies
 --------------------